Monthly Archives: August 2024

 Reliability and security

 Fiber-optic cables are reliable for data transmission due to their non-conductive cores made of glass or plastic, eliminating the need for complex shielding.
 They are metal-free, insensitive to EMC and ESD interference, allowing parallel use with other cables.
 Impedance problems and crosstalk are not issues.
-Fiber-optic cables with coatings are better protected against environmental influences.
+Fiber-optic cables with coatings protect against environmental influences in a much better way.

 Fiber-optic cables offer enhanced cybersecurity due to their lack of external signals, requiring direct access via bend connectors or contact points, making them significantly more secure against eavesdropping than copper cables, despite not providing 100% protection against unauthorized access.